[ PILLAR 2 / IS YOUR EXPERTISE STILL SAFE? ]

 Which experts are most exposed to AI, and which are safest?

 Exposure tracks how information-heavy your work is, not your title.
-The advisors feeling pressure first are the ones whose deliverable was a document the client could not write themselves.
+The advisors feeling pressure first are the ones whose deliverable was a document the client couldn't write themselves.
 The protected ones sell change, not information.

 More exposed More protected